Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 3. Connect a function generator to pin 20 (step) of the input floppy bus (J3).
 Set it to a square wave with a period of 11 ms and a 91% duty cycle, where the square wave is mostly at +5V and pulses to 0V.
 4. Connect a power supply to pin 18 (step direction) of the floppy bus.
 Set it to +5V.
 5. Power on the control board.
 Only one of the step LEDs should be enabled.
 6. Trigger the function generator to send one pulse.
-The activated LED should shift ?(right/left)?.
+The activated LED should shift in one direction.
 7. Set the power supply to 0V and repeat the pulse.
 The original LED should be activated again.
 8. Set the power supply back to +5V and send 5 pulses to the control board.
-The LEDs should be observed to “step” (?left?) and wrap around the 4 LEDs.
+The LEDs should be observed to move in one direction and wrap around the 4 LEDs.
 9. Set the power supply to 0V and send 5 pulses again.
 The same behavior should be observed in the opposite order as in step 8.
 10. Set the power supply to +5V and send pulses continuously for 5 seconds.
 The LEDs should continue to alternate in the usual direction and wrap around without stopping during this period.
 11. Repeat step 10 with the power supply at 0V.
 The same behavior should be seen in the opposite direction.
 12. Power off all devices and attach the stepper motor header.
 13. Repeat steps 6-9, observing the motion of the drive’s magnetic head.
-A ??-ward shift in the LEDs should correspond to the drive head moving towards the center of the drive and vice-versa.
-Do not repeat steps 10-11 as the drive head may step too far in either direction, potentially causing damage to the hardware.

 ## Controller Connection
 1. Program the FPGA drive with the latest code release and replace it on the board.